poweredgenl/smarthome/README.md

 ### Hardware platform

-There are multiple options for running the above components, commonly a Raspberry PI or equivalent platform is used but im running already a virtualized platform with other servers.
+There are multiple options for running the above components, commonly a Raspberry PI or equivalent platform is used but im running already a virtualized platform with other components.

 - 2x Dell PowerEdge R320 (Xeon E5-2420, 64GiB Ram)
 - Synology DS920+ (4x 3TiB)